gagagu/Arduino_FFB_Yoke/README.md

 ### use at your own risk.
 I am not responsible for any damage to man and machine.
 Be careful when handling electronics and mechanics.
 ### It is not allowed to use my work in a commercial way!
+If you want to use it in an commercial way please contact me.
 ### This project is still in development and will be extend constantly.

 It shows how to create a force feedback yoke (and later pedals) for using with Flight Simulator.